SLINGhub/lancer/README.md

                                Lipid4 = lipid4_area_nonlinear)
 ```

-We merge the data together
+We merge the data together using `create_dilution_table` and summarise a
+dilution curve for each transition and batch.

 ``` r
 # Create dilution table and dilution statistical summary